Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

              /\ big' = big
 ```

-When defining formulas we need to keep in mind thinking of the system as a whole and about steps as transition from one state to another.
-In our case it means that we cannot define `FillSmall` as `FillSmall == small' = 3` because this formula doesn't have a part defining the second part of the program state (`big`).
+When defining formulas we need to keep in mind thinking of the system as a whole and about steps as a transition from one state to another.
+In our case, it means that we cannot define `FillSmall` as `FillSmall == small' = 3` because this formula doesn't have a part defining the second part of the program state (`big`).
 In another words, this formula turns $true$ if `small'` equals `3` and `big'` equals whatever.
 But this is not correct.
-In fact, if we fill the small jug, we remain the big jug at the state it is without changes.
+In fact, if we fill the small jug, we keep the big jug in the state it is without changes.

 Now, we define `SmallToBig`.
 There are two possible cases we need to consider: